TheJaredWilcurt/inkline.io/src/views/docs/components/CollapsibleView/template.md

 Collapsible elements are used to show and hide content. {.lead}

 ## Example
-Collapsing an element will animate the height from 0 to its default value.
-Set an
+Collapsing an element will animate the height from zero to its default value.
+This component is useful for creating clearly separated content sections such as FAQ pages.

 <i-collapsible>
     <i-collapsible-item title="Item 1">